bahodge/curse_of_strahd/sessions/Session 22.md

 ## Village of Berez

 The mud is thick and the mud makes every step off.
 We tie up the horses and continue into the town.
 We look across the river and see a glowing flashing light.
 Someone is trying to signal us from across the river.
-We see [[Muriel Vensha]] across the river and she tells us to go across the river. [[Fyndal Kayne]] compeletly fails an active perception check.
+We see [[Muriel Vensha]] across the river and she tells us to go across the river. [[Fyndal Kayne]] completely fails an active perception check.
+We cross the river and are attacked by some [[giant constrictor snake]]s.

+We make our way to [[Muriel Vensha]].
+She is surrounded by 12 [[menhir]]s. [[Muriel Vensha]] says that she was investigating the missing gems from the [[Wizards of Wine]].
+She says that she found the [[Alter of the Seer]].
+The [[menhir]]s are covered in gore and blood and are definitely defiled.
+We think that the witch of the [[Village of Berez]]